This first-time traveller’s guide to Barbados is perfect for giving you the low down on what to do & pack for your first trip to the island

-Sports: Snorkelling, diving, fishing, sailing, waterskiing, tennis, golf and lots more.
+- Sports: Snorkelling, diving, fishing, sailing, waterskiing, tennis, golf and much more – the national sport is cricket

-West Coast: The West Coast is characterised by endless beaches and the calm waters of the Caribbean sea, embellished by a wide variety of hotels.
+The West Coast is the more popular choice from a tourism perspective.
+Characterised by endless beaches and the calm waters of the Caribbean sea, the west coast of the island is embellished by a wide variety of hotels.

 Whether you’re going to Barbados for a classic fly and flop holiday, or something more adventurous, be sure to pack the following essentials: